NNPC targets China to boost crude oil reserves – Daily Trust

-The Nigerian National Petroleum Corporation (NNPC) has said strategic partnership and new investments in the Upstream Petroleum Sector are essential for it to actualize the nation’s crude oil reserves and 3m barrels per day oil production target by 2023.
+The Nigerian National Petroleum Corporation says strategic partnership and new investments in the Upstream Petroleum Sector are essential for it to actualize the nation’s crude Oil reserves and 3m barrels per day oil production target by 2023.

-A statement by NNPC spokesman, Ndu Ughamadu, on Thursday said the GMD commended CNOOC for its plan to expand its investment in the Nigerian Petroleum Industry and assured it of the corporation’s support.
+A statement by NNPC spokesman Ndu Ughamadu said the GMD commended CNOOC for its plan to expand its investment in the Nigerian Petroleum Industry and assured it of the corporation’s support.

-The CNOOC Vice President, Mr. Lu Yan Ji, said Nigeria was one of his company’s largest investment destinations with investment outlay standing at about $16bn.
+The CNOOC Vice President, Mr. Lu Yan Ji, said Nigeria was one of his company’s largest investment destination with investment outlay standing at about $16bn.

 He called for NNPC’s support in securing the investments, adding that there was need for both National Oil Corporations to work closely together.